Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 How is diaper rash treated?

-- Change your child's diaper often: Change your child's diaper right away if it is wet or soiled from a bowel movement.
-Check his diaper every hour during the day, and at least once during the night.
+- Change your child's diaper often.
+Change your child's diaper right away if it is wet or soiled from a bowel movement.
+Check his or her diaper every hour during the day.
+Check at least 1 time during the night.

-- Clean your child's diaper area with plain, warm water: Use a squirt bottle, wet cotton balls, or a moist, soft cloth to clean your child's diaper area.
+- Clean your child's diaper area with plain, warm water.
+Use a squirt bottle, wet cotton balls, or a moist, soft cloth to clean your child's diaper area.
 Allow the skin to air dry, or gently pat it dry with a clean cloth.
-Do not use baby wipes or soap during diaper changes.
-This may cause the rash area to burn or sting.
+Do not use soap during diaper changes.
+You can use baby wipes that do not contain dye or perfume.
+These may cause the rash area to burn or sting.
 Make sure your child's diaper area is completely dry before you put on a new diaper.

-- Leave your child's diaper area open to air as much as possible: Take off your child's diaper when you are at home.
-Place a large towel or waterproof pad underneath your child while he plays or naps.
+- Leave your child's diaper area open to air as much as possible.
+Take off your child's diaper when you are at home.
+Place a large towel or waterproof pad underneath your child while he or she plays or naps.
 The exposure to air can help heal the rash.

 Presoak all diapers that have bowel movement on them.
 Wash diapers in hot water and dye-free or perfume-free laundry soap.
 Rinse them at least 2 times to get rid of extra laundry soap.
 Do not use fabric softener or dryer sheets.
 Try not to use plastic pants.
 If you must use plastic pants, attach them loosely around the diaper.
 This will help air flow in and out of the diaper and keep your child's skin drier.

-- Your child has increased redness, crusting, pus, or large blisters.
+- Your child has more redness, crusting, pus, or large blisters.

 - Your child's rash gets worse or does not get better in 2 or 3 days.